 Status A green check mark indicates that the SNMP Sensor is connected to Console.
 If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 68) Sensor Name Displays the name of the SNMP Sensor and a colored square with the color defined in its configuration.
-Click to open a new tab with data specific to the SNMP Sensor.
-Administrators and operators can right-click to open the SNMP Sensor Configuration window

-Interface Interface name and a colored square with the configured graph color Pkts/s (ln / Out) Inbound and outbound packets/second throughput Inbound Bits/s Inbound bits/second throughput and usage percent Outbound Bits/s Outbound bits/second throughput and usage percent Errors/s (In / Out) For packet-oriented interfaces, it represents the number of inbound and outbound packets that contained errors, preventing them from being deliverable to a higher-layer protocol For character-oriented or fixed-length interfaces, it represents the number of inbound transmission units that contained errors preventing them from being deliverable to a higher-layer protocol Discards/s (In / Out) Inbound and outbound packets which were chosen to be discarded even though no errors had been detected to prevent them from being deliverable to a higher-layer protocol.
+Click to open a new tab with data specific to the SNMP Sensor Administrators and operators can right-click to open the SNMP Sensor Configuration window Interface Interface name and a colored square with the configured graph color Pkts/s (In / Out) Inbound and outbound packets/second throughput Inbound Bits/s Inbound bits/second throughput and usage percent Outbound Bits/s Outbound bits/second throughput and usage percent Errors/s (In / Out) For packet-oriented interfaces, it represents the number of inbound and outbound packets that contained errors, preventing them from being deliverable to a higher-layer protocol.
+For character-oriented or fixed-length interfaces, it represents the number of inbound transmission units that contained errors preventing them from being deliverable to a higher-layer protocol Discards/s (In / Out) Discarded inbound and outbound packets even though no errors were detected to prevent them from being deliverable to a higher-layer protocol.
 One possible reason for discarding such a packet could be to free up buffer space Oper.
 Status Current operational state of the interface.
-The Testing state indicates that no operational packets can be passed.
-If Administrative Status is Down then Operational Status should be Down .
-If Administrative Status is changed to Up then Operational Status should change to Up if the interface is ready to transmit and receive network traffic; it should change to Dormant if the interface is waiting for external actions (such as a serial line waiting for an incoming connection); it should remain in the Down state if and only if there is a fault that prevents it from going to the Up state; it should remain in the NotPresent state if the interface has missing (typically, hardware) components Admin.
+The Testing state indicates that no operation packets can be passed.
+If Administrative Status is Down then Operational Status should Down .
+If Administrative Status is changed to Up then Operational Status should change Admin.
 Status Desired state of the interface.
 The Testing state indicates that no operational packets can be passed.
-When a managed system initializes, all interfaces start with the Administrative Status in the Down state.
+When a managed system initializes, all interfaces start with the Administrative

+Status in the Down state.
 As a result of either explicit management action or per configuration information retained by the managed system, the Administrative Status is then changed to either the Up or Testing states (or remains in the Down state) CPU% Percentage of CPU resources used by the SNMP Sensor process RAM Amount of RAM used by the SNMP Sensor process Start Time Time when the SNMP Sensor started Server Which server runs the SNMP Sensor.
 Click it to open a new tab with data specific to the server.
 Administrators and operators can right-click to open the Server Configuration window

-Filter Clusters, Packet Filters, and Flow Filters
+The Filter Clusters, Packet Filters, and Flow Filters table displays the following data: